A Bayesian Networks Approach to Operational Risk: Learning Bayesian Networks by aggregate losses

-The VaR over the time horizon $L$ for each process is the $99.9$ percentile of the convoluted loss distribution and the total VaR is simply the sum of the VaRs of the single processes.
 The $99.9$ percentile of the convoluted distribution (for each process) can be numerically determined in the following way: the convoluted distribution is sampled $10^3$ times and the sample is arranged in increasing order: the second largest value is the $99.9$ percentile of the convoluted distribution.
-Since this procedure involves sampling, it is repeated several times and the VaR is calculated as the mean of the obtained $99.9$ percentiles.
+Since this procedure involves sampling, it is repeated several times and the mean of the obtained $99.9$ percentiles is calculated.

-As hinted before, the VaR may be calculated over every desired time horizon tuning the number of convolutions; in particular the time horizon can be set to $1$ year, as required by Basel II, performing $\frac{365}{T}$ convolutions.
+As hinted before, the VaR may be calculated over every desired time horizon $\mathcal{T}$ tuning the number of convolutions, so that the $p_i^{\mathcal{T}}$s are obtained; in particular the time horizon can be set to $1$ year, as required by Basel II, performing $\frac{360}{T}$ convolutions, if each record in the original database contains the daily losses.